splunk/public-o11y-docs/infrastructure/monitor/k8s-nav.rst

 .. note:: The following topic describes the new Kubernetes navigator.
 See :ref:`infrastructure-k8s` for documentation on the classic Kubernetes navigator.

 You can monitor Kubernetes metrics with Splunk Observability Cloud.
-Observability Cloud uses the Splunk Distribution of OpenTelemetry Collector for Kubernetes to provide robust infrastructure monitoring capabilities.
+Splunk Observability Cloud uses the Splunk Distribution of OpenTelemetry Collector for Kubernetes to provide robust infrastructure monitoring capabilities.
 To learn more, see :ref:`otel-intro`.

 Prerequisites
 ================

 Before you start monitoring any Kubernetes resources, do the following:

 * :ref:`get-started-k8s`.
 * Log in with your administrator credentials.

 .. _use-k8s-nav:

-Use the Kubernetes navigators
+Kubernetes navigators
 ===============================

 .. note:: The following sections show you components specific to the Kubernetes navigators.
 For information on components shared by all navigators, see :ref:`use-navigators-imm`.